 Any individual with a developmental or physical disability benefits from riding.
 Challenges may include: accidental impairment, ADD/ADHD or autism, Cancer, cerebral palsy, down syndrome, hearing or visual impairment, multiple sclerosis, muscular dystrophy, stroke or traumatic brain damage, and other special needs.
 Suitable candidates are referred by doctors, therapists, family, friends and volunteers.

 Group lessons are on Sunday mornings in the Spring Chief Hector (May – June), Camp Chief Hector for the Summer (July – August) and the Fall Chief Hector (September – October).
 Other times are by arrangement.

-Spring lessons have been cancelled due to coVID-19 as in line with Alberta Equine Federation and Camp Chief Hector
+We will update members & participants with regards to coVID-19 protocols for 2021, keeping in line with Alberta Equine Federation and Camp Chief Hector

 See our note under News & Events